Peripheral Vascular Disease (PVD)

 - Diseases that cause inflammation of the blood vessels or cause blood vessel spasms.

-- Health behaviors and health history that increases your risk of developing PVD
+- Health behaviors and health history that increase your risk of developing PVD

 Who is at risk for PVD?